agentbigman/Agentbigman.github.io/_posts/2014-06-12-simplifying-my-life.md

 title: Simplifying My Life
 ---

-Last week when I was talking to my cousin and his friends about his board exam results, it hit me that it has been over a decade since I graduated from high school.
+Last week when I was talking to my cousin and his friends about their board exam results, it hit me that it has been over a decade since I graduated from high school.
 Looking back at my life, I realized how simple it was and how focussed, productive and happy I was.
 There were no